 “The idea was to give foreigners in Germany the tools with which they could deal with German bureaucracy in their own language.”

-In my opinion, we can't.
-That's why my brother Oliver and I embarked on this project.
-The idea was to give foreigners in Germany the tools with which they could deal with German bureaucracy in their own language.
-That's why we translated the most important official documents and application forms into 12 languages.
+In my opinion, we can’t.
+That’s why my brother Oliver and I embarked on this project.
+The idea was to give expats and immigrants in Germany the tools with which they could deal with German bureaucracy in their own language.
+That’s why we translated the most important official documents and application forms into English, French, Spanish…

-We have some strong partners like Deutsche Bank and AOK (public health insurance).
+We have some strong partners like Progedo, Number26, and AOK.
 Their partnership and trust in our project has been a great motivation to our team.
 You can now make an appointment with an AOK employee directly on our website.
 The AOK representative will meet you and explain German health care to you.
 In English, of course.

 If you have any ideas, would like to share our project or become involved in it, please don’t hesitate to get in touch.
 We are happy to see our project grow.
 We hope that SympatMe will contribute to making Germany a more accommodating place to foreigners, and help them quickly find their way around.